 Considering the fact that Ford F-Series and the Dodge Ram Pickup (Ram P/U) hold the first and second place, respectively, as the bestselling vehicles in Canada in 2017, it is easy to deduce that their maintenance costs have had a great effect on their becoming the go-to cars to purchase.

 With that in mind, what are the malfunctions that most often occur in vehicles (or what lights on your dashboard should you pay attention to)?

-The most common maintenance issues include spark plugs, brake pads and batteries, which makes absolute sense given that these are all consumable parts with definite use ranges.
-Brake pads tend to give out at 50.000-mile mark, while it is 100.000 miles for spark plugs, which is when they should get replaced.
+The most common maintenance issues include spark plugs, brake pads, and batteries, which makes absolute sense given that these are all consumable parts with definite use ranges.
+Brake pads tend to give out at the 7,500km mark, while it is 30,000km for spark plugs, which is when they should get replaced.
 Moreover, as the mileage on your car increases, less obvious fixes like the car failing to start and the Check Engine Light turning on become common maintenance issues as well.

-Don’t wait for your car die on you – try to maintain it as regularly as possible.
-It will not only keep you safe on the road, but it will save you money in the long run regardless of your vehicle’s brand, make or model.
+Don’t wait for your car to die on you – try to maintain it as regularly as possible.
+It will not only keep you safe on the road, but it will save you money in the long run regardless of your vehicle’s brand, make, or model.

 We would be more than happy to keep your car purring for you.
 Contact us today to reduce maintenance costs by brand, or find us on the map – our shops are in Hamilton and Cambridge, ON.
 We are expecting you.